 Field Ants Identification Guide

-These ants go by several common names depending on the region and species: field ants, mound ants, thatching ants, and wood ants.
-The Allegheny mound ant (Formica exsectoides) is one of the most well-known species in the eastern United States, capable of building mounds several feet in diameter.
+You might hear them called mound ants, thatching ants, or wood ants.
+The Allegheny mound ant is one of the most common types in the eastern U.S. Its mounds can grow several feet wide.

 Physical Characteristics

-Field ants are medium to large ants, with workers measuring 4 to 8 mm (approximately 1/6 to 1/3 inch) in length.
-Queens are considerably larger, reaching 10 mm or more.
-Worker sizes within a single colony can vary noticeably, a trait called polymorphism.
+Field ants are medium to large ants.
+Workers measure 4 to 8 mm long (about 1/6 to 1/3 inch).
+Queens are bigger, reaching 10 mm or more.
+Worker sizes can vary within the same colony.

-- Many species are bicolored, with a reddish-orange head and thorax paired with a darker brown or black gaster (abdomen)
+- Many have a red-orange head with a darker brown or black body

-- Some species are uniformly black or dark brown
+- Some are all black or dark brown

-- Single petiole node - A single segment connects the thorax to the gaster
+- One bump between body sections - A single segment connects the middle to the back

-- Thoracic depression - When viewed from the side, the thorax (mesosoma) shows a noticeable dip or depression in the middle, creating two distinct curves
+- Dip in the middle - When viewed from the side, you’ll see a noticeable dip in the middle section

-- No thoracic spines - Unlike some similar ants, field ants lack prominent spines on the thorax
+- No spines - Unlike some ants, field ants don’t have spines on their back

 Common Look-Alikes

-Pavement Ants (Tetramorium immigrans) - Much smaller (2.5-4 mm) with distinctive parallel grooves on the head and thorax.
-They create small dirt piles in pavement cracks rather than large field mounds.
+Pavement Ants - Much smaller (2.5-4 mm) with grooves on their head.
+They make small dirt piles in sidewalk cracks, not large mounds.

 Field Ants Behavior and Biology